DiamondJack/CCPC2018QHD/day1/perfect/statement/en.md

 The first line contains a single positive integer $T$, indicating following are $T$ testcases.

-For each testcase, its first line contains a positive integer $n$, describing the number of tree nodes in this testcases; next $n-1$ lines each contains two space-separated integers, where a pair $u,v$ means there exists an edge between node $u$ and $v$ on the tree.
+For each testcase, its first line contains a positive integer $n$, describing the number of tree nodes in this testcase; next $n-1$ lines each contains two space-separated integers, where a pair $u,v$ means there exists an edge between node $u$ and $v$ on the tree.

 It is guaranteed each input is a valid unrooted tree, and the nodes are numbered with consecutive integers from $1$ to $n$.